Rounak-Paul/vklite/docs/docs/index.md

 ## License

-This course and the associated source code are licensed under the **MIT License**, allowing free use, modification, and distribution for academic, educational, and commercial purposes.
+This course and the associated source code are licensed under the **Apache 2.0 License**, allowing free use for academic, educational, and commercial purposes.
 Proper attribution to the original author is required.

 ---